guptasandeep7/BroGrow/README.md

-# BroGrow-Backend
+# BroGrow-Frontend

-Bro-Grow is a business icubator Android App which enables entrepreneurs to make smart business decisions based on micro-market.
+Bro-Grow is a business incubator Android App which enables entrepreneurs to make smart business decisions based on micro-market.

 ## Problem Statement